Saurabh11Sharma/dsa-practice/README.md

 3. **Create Tests:**
    Add test cases in `<problem>.test.ts` using Jest and the provided test utilities.
-   Tests cover a range of input sizes (small to large), including random and edge cases, and can measure both time and memory usage.
+   Tests cover a range of input sizes (small to large), including random and edge cases.

 ---

-## 🚀 Getting Started
+## Getting Started

 1. **Clone the repository:**
    ```sh